|

 -And an amp head's effects loop is typically unbalanced.

 Note that 1/4" balanced and unbalanced jacks look the same from the outside.
-So you'll need to identify which types of plugs and cables are needed for optimal signal quality and connection of your specific gear.
-It won't hurt either your amp or your effects to experiment with connecting them different ways though, and sometimes experimentation is the best way to find the results that sound best to you.
-The only thing you cannot do is place your compressor or other fx after the output of a power amp, as that would kill your gear.
+So you'll need to read the manuals of your specific gear to identify which types of plugs and cables you need.
+Again, experimentation is fine; the only thing you cannot do is place your compressor or other fx after the output of a power amp, as that would kill your gear.

 Effects loops can be "series" or "parallel".
 Series means one device leads straight into the next, with no signal splitting.
 Generally speaking, a serial connection is best for a compressor (although there are esoteric exceptions).
 Parallel means the signal from your preamp is split into a "clean" channel and an "effected" channel, and then those two are blended back together.
 Parallel loops typically have a "blend" knob (wet/dry).
 If your fx loop is parallel, you may occasionally find that the wet and dry signals interfere with each other, causing spikes or dropouts of signal level at different frequencies.
 A loss of lows is common.
-If that happens, you can solve it by either setting the blend knob to 100% wet, or using a device to adjust the phase of one of the signals.
+If that happens, you can solve it by either setting the blend knob to 100% wet, or using a specialized device to adjust the phase of one of the signals.
+Bear in mind though that a few parallel fx loops cannot be set to 100% wet!
+There are some where the maximum setting of the blend knob is only a 50/50 blend.